AutomationD/wimaging/doc/foreman.md

 Eg, `http://winmirror.domain.com/pub/win81x64`.
 Assign them to your operatingsystem.

 ## V. Add partition table
-Add the diskpart script from `./foreman/waik_partition_table.erb` as new partition table.
+Add the diskpart script from `./foreman/wimaging_partition_table.erb` as new partition table.
 Assign it to your windows OS.

 ## VI.
 Define templates
 Link all the created templates as well as the installation media and partition table to the OS:

 - Head to your OS, then provisioning
 - Select the template from each kind from the drop down list
-- In partition tables, select `WAIK default`
+- In partition tables, select `Wimaging default`
 - In installation media, check the appropriate installation media added above.

 ![Link templates to OS](img/forman_os_templates.png "Linking Windows 8 OS in Foreman")